 - 1. Northern Lights recommends that you keep the following spare parts on hand for field service.
 The parts are available from your local Northern Lights dealer.
-Marine models have optional "On-Board-Kits," a handy box that contains the most common parts you will need.
+Some marine models already have "On-Board-Kits," a handy box that contains the most common parts you will need.

-- 2. All owners should have the following:
+- 2. All owners should have the following spares:

 - a.
-Primary and secondary fuel filter elementsb.
+Primary and secondary fuel filter elements

+- b.
 Oil filters

 - c.
 Air filter

 - d.
 Alternator belt

 - e.
 Thermostat and gaskets

 - f.
 Seawater pump impeller & gaskets

 - g.
 Glow plug

 - h.
 Injector and washer

 - 3. If your set is operating a long distance from a servicing dealer, add the following:

 - a.
 Complete set of injectors

 - b.
 Copper washers for injector change

 - c.
 Complete set of glow plugs

 - d.
 Fuel lift pump